 Not utilizing negative keywords

-Negative keywords are needed to limit the impact of getting the wrong group of people targeted in your ad campaign, except they are rarely utilized well.
+Negative keywords are used to limit the impact of getting the wrong group of people targeted in your ad campaign, except they are rarely used well.
 This falls under the large keywords umbrella but it really links to not defining your target market.
-If I have an ad that is crafted to appeal to men who live with their parents I would want to make sure I picked negative keywords that group would not utilize.
+If I have an ad crafted to appeal to men who live with their parents I would want to make sure I picked negative keywords that demographic would not use.
 Such as manicure, lawn-care, small business, start-up, (insert whatever you think of here.)

 Know when to hold them

 Being the highest bid for the top search ranking does not always mean the most profitable ad position.
 Depending on the product, people may not click on the first ranking.
 They may click on the first ranking and move through the rest because they are serious about buying.
-At times, it may be more profitable to be at a lower slots like 4th than the number 1 ad slot.
-For example, Sandals resort is paying to be on the top for a “Sandals” keyword search but DSW (at the Mall of America) is still in very relevant in the 4th spot at a lower bid.
+At times, the more profitable place is at a lower slot like 4th instead of the top position.
+For example, Sandals resort is paying for the top spot for a “Sandals” keyword search but DSW (at the Mall of America) is still in very relevant in the 4th spot at a lower bid.
 Don’t start at the highest suggested bid right away.
 Start at the minimum bid and work your way up.
 If you see results at a lower amount and like them then stay there for a while.
-Invest those saved ad dollars in areas where top rankings are needed.
+Invest those saved ad dollars in areas where the top rankings matter.

 Bid on yourself